Lithium

 - Severe dehydration or electrolyte imbalance

-Pregnancy is classified as Category C, with potential risks of congenital abnormalities; women of childbearing age should use strict contraception.
-Breastfeeding is not recommended as lithium can be secreted into breast milk.
+Pregnancy is classified as Category C, with potential risks of congenital abnormalities; women of childbearing age should strictly avoid pregnancy.
+It is not recommended during breastfeeding, as lithium can be secreted into breast milk.

 Drug Interactions

-Concurrent use with the following medications may increase toxicity risk:
+Concomitant use with the following drugs increases toxicity risk:

 • Diuretics (e.g., furosemide): increase lithium levels